AndrijaS37N/cs102-checkers-game-master/README.md

 </ul>
 <p>Reactions after starting it for the first time:</p>
 <img src="working.gif" alt="Woo!" width="900">
-<h3>Project boot + A short personal note. 🏴</h3>
+<h3>🚩 Project boot + A short personal note.</h3>
 <p>Made in NetBeans IDE, modified in IntelliJ IDEA.
 Run the Main.java class in the source dir or build a JAR file in your IDE and run it instead.
 </p>
-<p> It was interesting checking out a project that I made back when I had just started learning engineering.
-Woo!</p>
+<p> It was interesting checking out a project that I made back when I had just started learning engineering.</p>

 <p>
 Break glass in case of forgetfulness: